StrawIII/interactive-bezier/README.md

 # Interactive Bezier
-An interactive application for Bezier curves.
+An interactive application for Bezier curves using pygame.

 # Requirements
 Python 3.8+